 On the other hand, merchant services providers have a very close relationship with your business.

-Just as the name suggests, merchant services providers (also known as merchant account providers) supply merchants (the term used to refer to their customers, in this case restaurants) with every payment component needed to accept non-cash modes of payment both online and offline.
+Just as the name suggests, merchant services providers (also known as restaurant merchant accounts providers) supply merchants (the term used to refer to their customers, in this case restaurants) with every payment component needed to accept non-cash modes of payment both online and offline.

 It’s important to note here that merchant services providers aren’t the only type of payment service providers out there.

 When you’re deciding how to accept credit card payments in your restaurant, choosing your provider will come down to a decision between a merchant services provider and a payment processing aggregator.

-What is a payment processing aggregator?
+So, what is a payment processing aggregator?